 This super soft French Terry from Raspberry Creek Fabrics.
 (It’s sold out now, but check out all their French Terry fabric!)
 It’s actually the leftover scraps from a Halifax Hoodie that Allegra sewed for herself.
 She’s been sewing herself a capsule wardrobe, and it’s neat to see it come together!

 The final piece in Baby Tina’s outfit is a pair of black leggings from the Dressage Leggings pattern.
 This fabric was actually left over from Annie’s leggings last week.
 Once again, baby sewing is so fun and such a good use of scraps!

 Now we’ll leave you with this silly expression that she makes whenever you say, “Show my your smile!”

-Affiliate links are used in this post to adorably cute fabric and patterns!
-We’re delighted to share these resources with you, and you should be aware that if you click on one of our affiliate links, you might end up owning some really cute products too!
-And we might just make a few pennies at no extra cost to you.
+Affiliate links are used in this post.
+If you click on one of our affiliate links, we might make a few pennies at no extra cost to you.
 Thank you for supporting our small business!